frePPLe/frepple/doc/user-guide/cookbook/resource/resource-type.rst

 Resource type
 =============

-.. note:: Bucketized resources are new in 2.2

 FrePPLe has 2 conceptually different resource types:

 * The default resource model has a **continuous** representation of capacity.